raghu-ps/crud-with-python/README.md

 # crud-with-python
 This project uses Flask with SQLALCHEMY ORM for performing CRUD operations on Postgresql DB

-This project uses SQLALCHEMY ORM with POSTGRESQL with flask FOR PERFORMING CRUD Operations Set the ENV variables:
+This project uses SQLALCHEMY ORM with POSTGRESQL and flask FOR PERFORMING CRUD Operations Set the ENV variables:

 $ export FLASK_ENV=development